-My research is interdisciplinary in nature, drawing on theories and methods from quantitative, qualitative and experimental traditions to address fundamental questions about the relationship between language and society.
+My research is interdisciplinary, drawing on theories and methods from quantitative, qualitative and experimental traditions to address fundamental questions about the relationship between language and society.
 I focus in particular on how people produce and perceive socially meaningful patterns of variation in language, with a special interest in language as it relates to the construction and representation of gender, sexuality and national belonging.
 I have experience using a variety of different sociolinguistic research methods, including variationist, interactional, experimental, and ethnographic approaches.
 I have conducted field research in Israel, South Africa, the United States and the UK, and have published on studies related to language variation and change, language style, language and identity, and sociolinguistic cognition, among other topics.

-Language and National Belonging
+Language, Selfhood and Belonging

 Accent Bias in Britain